This topic describes the basic concepts of Function Compute to help you better use Function Compute.

 layer

 Layers allow you to publish and deploy custom resources such as public dependency libraries, runtimes, and function extensions.
 You can use a layer to abstract the public libraries on which a function depends.
 This reduces the size of the function code package when you deploy and update the function.
-You can also deploy a custom runtime as a layer to share the runtime among different functions.
+You can also deploy a custom runtime as a layer to share the runtime among multiple functions.
 For more information, see Create a custom layer.

 trigger